What do you mean, there are no rules? Aren’t there always rules?

 - Answer only when called upon

-But now that you’re a grown up (you are, aren’t you?!) you are better suited to determine which rules are absolutely necessary and which are, in fact, more like….guidelines.
+But as a woman in business and as a grown up, aren’t you are better suited to determine which rules are absolutely necessary and which are, in fact, more like….guidelines?
+Of course you are.

 Most rules are really just advisory in nature.

 They are there to help keep you out of trouble.
 They are not there to keep you hemmed in, paralyzed with fear, or stuck in a spot that does not serve your business or enhance your life.